malithi-lalanika/Ram_Coders/README.md

 Go to the NMT_Final_Code/train_scripts/preprocess_for_finetune.sh file and change below paths
 - spm_encode.py file path (Add the file path inside the fairseq folder of test environment)
 - sentence.bpe.model (inside the mbart50 model folder)
-- 6 input paths (path containing the parallel data)
+- 6 input paths (train.si, valid.si, test.si, train.en, valid.en, test.en file paths from Google drive parallel dataset)
 - 6 outputs paths
 - DICT path ( there is an dictionary inside the mbart50 model folder and create duplicate one and rename those with languages in here en_XX and si_LK)
 - trainpref, validpref and testpref same as the outputs paths without language extension